watson-intu/self-sdk/docs/workshops-devcon/4/lab-docs/workshop_4.md

   3. In the **Password** field, specify the API Secret value from your text file.
   4. In the **Service Endpoint** field, specify `ws://nexmo-watson.mybluemix.net/ws-embodiment`.
 6. Click **Add**.
-7. Restart your device to enable the telephony service and automatically provision a US phone number for your device.
+7. If you currently have Intu running stop it to enable the telephony service and automatically provision a US phone number for your device.

 ## 4. Understanding plans